robbryan/powershell-toolbox/README.md

 ## Get-Uptime.ps1
 Display the elapsed time since last boot up.

+## RunAs-Functions.ps1
+Three functions to run programs with elevated permissions.

 ## [ZIPFILES.md](docs/ZIPFILES.md)
 A brief overview of the various (old and new) ways to create ZIP files in PowerShell.